Atlanta Underinsured Motorist Lawyer

 For example, let’s say that you bought $25,000 in uninsured/underinsured motorist insurance (sometimes referred to as UM/UIM coverage).
 The limits of your policy may apply – it pays out $25,000, but you might still have additional costs.
 However, it is still better to have $25,000 in coverage than none at all if the other driver was uninsured.

 But what if the other driver had some coverage, just not enough?
-Will you receive the $25,000 from your policy on top of their insurance payout?
+Will you receive the $25,000 from your policy in addition to their insurance payout?
 Most people assume the answer is yes, but it isn’t always.
 It depends on the type of policy you purchased.
 If you bought “stackable” UM/UIM coverage, then you may be able to “stack” the policies and collect on both.
 The other driver’s insurance will pay out first, so if they have $25,000, you’ll get a check from their insurance policy.
 (This assumes the insurance adjuster doesn’t deny your claim.
 We’ll talk more about that a little later.)
 If this goes smoothly, your policy will kick in up to $25,000 in additional damages.
 (This also assumes your own insurance company doesn’t deny your claim, which can also happen.)

 The other possible situation is that your UM/UIM policy is not stackable.
 Many people purchase “reduced” or “non-stackable” policies because these tend to be less expensive.
 Unfortunately, these may not pay out in an underinsured motorist situation.
 For example, if you have $25,000 in non-stackable UM/UIM coverage, and so does the other driver, and your costs are $35,000, you will get $25,000 from the first policy.
 Your policy gets an “offset” of whatever the other driver’s policy pays up to its own limit, so if the other policy pays $25,000, your policy won’t pay anything.